buildpacks/rfcs/text/0000-stack-buildpacks.md

 If a stack buildpack provides a mixin that is not required, the stack buildpack MAY pass detection.
 For each phase, if a stackpack:
 * provides mixins, and at least one of those mixins are required; it MAY pass
 * provides mixins, and none of those mixins are required; it MUST be skipped
-* provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass following the normal build plan rules (TODO add example)
+* provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass following the normal build plan rules
 * does not provide mixins; it MAY pass

+As an example of these resolution rules, consider a stackpack that provides a mixin and a dependency.
+TODO

 If a mixin is required for a [single stage only](https://github.com/buildpacks/rfcs/pull/109) with the `build:` or `run:` prefix, a stack buildpack may declare that it provides it for both stages without failing detection.
 However, it will not be included in the Buildpack Build Plan during the stage where it is not required.